 Saturday Schools are assigned throughout the school year for academic and behavioral reasons.
-Saturday Schools can be assigned for reasons including, but not limited to having amassed five (5) unexcused tardies, insubordination, failure to adhere to an established policy or procedure, disrespect towards a staff member, and failing grades in two or more classes.
+Saturday Schools can be assigned for reasons including, but not limited to having amassed ten (10) unexcused tardies, insubordination, failure to adhere to an established policy or procedure, disrespect towards a staff member, and failing grades in two or more classes.
 Students assigned to a Saturday School for attendance reasons should report by 8:00 AM and will be dismissed at 10:00 AM.
 Students assigned to a Saturday School for disciplinary reasons should report by 8:00 AM and will not be dismissed until 12:00 PM.
 Students are required to wear the standard school uniform.
-A missed Saturday School will result in further disciplinary action, to include a one day out-of-school suspension.
+Students are not permitted to miss or reschedule a scheduled Saturday School to participate in an extracurricular activity (ie. game, practice).
+Saturday Schools cannot be rescheduled.
+A no-show for Saturday School will result in a one day out-of-school suspension.